-Unique gift wrapping ideas that are also eco-friendly using reusable items like dishtowels, scarves and napkins instead of wasteful wrapping paper.
+Unique, reusable gift wrapping ideas that are also eco-friendly, using items like dishtowels, scarves, napkins or reusable bags as gift wrap, instead of wasteful wrapping paper.

 It’s Christmas morning, and the carnage from gift opening is everywhere.
 Ripped gift wrap strewn about the room, boxes underfoot, beautiful ribbons carelessly discarded.
 The parents quietly begin gathering it all up, not wanting to break the Christmas spell, while the kids continue playing with their brand new toys.